joaoreis16/TQS_98474/lab3/lab3_1/README.md

 ### e) the sample project demonstrates three test strategies to assess an API (C, D and E) developed with SpringBoot.
 Which are the main/key differences?

-The test C) mocks all service implementation and the access to API.
+The test C) mocks all service implementation and the access to API. <br>
-The test D) encapsulates all web application beans and makes them available for testing. the test E) test all components of the project.
+The test D) encapsulates all web application beans and makes them available for testing. <br>
+the test E) test all components of the project.
 It will access the API by direct request and not use any mock.